Close-up of a white floral arrangement in a modern kitchen with marble backsplash and wicker basket.

 The Role of an Interior Designer: Enhancing Functionality and Aesthetics

-When your renovation focuses primarily on the interior layout, finishes, and functionality of your space, rather than significant structural changes.
-In that case, an interior designer is often the best professional to hire first.
+When your renovation focuses primarily on the interior layout, finishes, and functionality of your space, rather than new builds and additions, an interior designer is often the best professional to hire first.

 You should hire an interior designer instead of an architect when: